phoenixframework/tailwind/README.md

 end
 ```

-Now let's change `config/config.exs` to configure `tailwind` to use
+Now let's change `config/config.exs` to tell `tailwind` to use
-`assets/js/app.js` as an entry point and write to `priv/static/assets`:
+configuration in `assets/tailwind.config.js` for building our css
+bundle into `priv/static/assets`.
+We'll also give it our `assets/css/app.css`
+as our css entry point:

 ```elixir
 config :tailwind,